videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 ### Displaying Latest Message Notificaiton

-You may want to show the notification to the user when new message arrives.
-So lets continue our example and add alert for the new images.
+To show the notification to the user when a new message arrives, following code snippet has to be followed.

 ```js
 function ChatView() {